dric2018/dric2018/README.md

 ### Hi there 👋
 I am Cédric MANOUAN a very passionate data scientist and python developer 😄.
-I work particularly on computer vision and NLP fileds and I like learning and sharing my knowledge with others.
+I am particularly interested in problem solving using computer vision and NLP.
+I also passionate about learning and sharing my knowledge with others.

 ### Learning
 👯 I’m looking to collaborate on data science projects / research